ceumicrodata/onboarding/_episodes/08-tools.md

 ```
 {: .bash}

-You can see that you have to add the whitelist path manually.
+You can see that you must add the whitelist path manually.

 ## The meaning of the outcome and how to choose the proper cut off scores